Nail this Vital Part of Your Job Application

 When you write an IT personal profile you have to ensure it showcases your expertise in the IT field in question.
 This will mean highlighting keywords that you found in the job ad and specification.
 A recruiter will expect you to show that you understand what the job requires and are able to offer it.
 After 50-100 words they should be convinced of your expertise.

 Any marketing CV profile example will need to focus on the results you’ve achieved in previous roles, bringing them to life using positive, forceful language.
 With limited space you need to highlight only the best of these, illustrated with concrete facts and figures.
 You also need to show that you’ve researched the role in question and the organisation offering it.

 Online personal profiles

-Using our CV builder to create online CV personal profiles makes the process quick and simple.
+Using our CV builder to create online CV personal profiles makes the process fast and simple.
 The CV templates provided will be professionally designed and of the highest quality.
 The personal profile examples will clearly show the strict editing required to focus on only the most relevant details.
-Using the CV profile examples featured in our CV examples will make it easier to create the job-winning personal profile you’re aiming for.
+Using the CV profile examples featured in our CV examples will make it easier to create the personal profile you’re aiming for.

 Professional personal profile

-Creating a professional personal profile CV means crafting a powerful paragraph of 50-100 words to clearly show that you understand the position in question, you have all the qualifications needed, and you have knowledge of the wider sector or industry.
+Creating a professional personal profile means crafting a powerful paragraph of 50-100 words to clearly show you understand the position in question, you have all the qualifications needed, and have knowledge of the wider sector or industry.
 A professional CV profile example will also use a format that complies with industry standards.

-A sales assistant CV personal profile should highlight any impressive sales figures you’ve been able to achieve.
-It should also demonstrate a passion for working with the public, your love of closing a sale and an understanding of the demands of the specific job.
+A Sales Assistant CV personal profile should highlight any impressive sales figures you’ve been able to achieve.
+It should also demonstrate a passion for working with the public, your love of closing a sale, and an understanding of the demands of the specific job.
 It should also refer to the most relevant aspects of your employment history.